French word meaning ‘greyhound’, Lévrier are one of the oldest breed of dog appearing in ancient art and literature throughout history.

 During the battle with Greeks in 432-404 BC, the Corinthians used greyhounds to protect their city by boxing them at the seashore to warn of any impending invasion.
 One time during the night, the Greeks came ashore whilst the garrison were asleep.
 One greyhound named ‘Sorter’, fled to the town to give warning and roused the soldiers to battle thus saving the town.
 The grateful townfolk erected an engraved monument in his honour.

-Personally selected single vineyard fruit from dedicated Barossa and Eden Valley growers, matured for 12 months on lees and stored in 20% new and second use French oak barrels for 14 months before release.
+Personally selected single vineyard fruit from dedicated Eden Valley growers, matured for 12 months on lees and stored in 20% new and second use French oak barrels for 14 months before release.